wix-incubator/wix-code-docs/js-wixcode-sdk/$w/repeater/guides/Using Connected Datasets and Repetaers.md

 #### Use the filtered dataset inside the repeater

-When you select a dataset that is filtered using one of the methods mentioned above from a [repeated item scope selector](https://dev.wix.com/docs/velo/velo-only-apis/$w/repeater/selector-scope#velo-only-apis_$w_repeater_repeated_item_scope), you are selecting a virtual dataset.
+When you select a dataset that's filtered using one of the methods mentioned above from a [repeated item scope selector](https://dev.wix.com/docs/velo/velo-only-apis/$w/repeater/selector-scope#velo-only-apis_$w_repeater_repeated_item_scope), you are selecting a virtual dataset.
 That virtual dataset only contains the items that relate to the current item in the dataset it's connected to via a filter.
 It also only controls elements that are connected to it in the current repeater item.

 For example, in each repeater item you only see the songs that are related to that item's band.
 If you want to let users sort that list of songs, you could use the dataset `setSort()` function.
 In the repeater shown above, what looks like the table header is actually a group of three buttons.
 Each of those buttons has an `onClick` event handler that sorts the songs table based on a field.